AVA Wines of Sonoma County: Moon Mountain Wine Region and Appellation

 Top Grapes

-Zinfandel and Cabernet Sauvignon are undeniably the most important varieties in the Moon Mountain District, but Merlot, Petit Verdot, Cabernet Franc and Malbec are also found here.
-Chardonnay is prominent, and you’ll even find some Pinot noir growing in the cooler, southern end of the AVA, at the Hanzell Vineyards estate.
+Zinfandel and Cabernet Sauvignon are undeniably the most important varieties in the Moon Mountain District, but Merlot, Petit Verdot, Cabernet Franc, and Malbec are also found here.
+Chardonnay is prominent, and you’ll even find some Pinot Noir growing in the cooler, southern end of the AVA.

-At the AVA’s higher elevations, grapevines respond to the more intense solar radiation and wind by growing smaller, thick-skinned grapes that make for intense color and flavor characteristics.
-Farming on this mountainous terrain is an expensive proposition, which is why Moon Mountain District AVA is known for high-value grapes.
+At the AVA’s higher elevations, grapevines respond to the more intense solar rays and winds by growing smaller, thick-skinned grapes that make for intense color and flavor characteristics.
+Farming on this mountainous terrain is an expensive proposition, which is why the Moon Mountain District AVA is known for high-value grapes.

 Notable Wineries

-Headed by renowned Sonoma County winemaker Richard Arrowood, Amapola Creek offers estate wines and an illuminating Monte Rosso Zinfandel.
+Headed by renowned Sonoma County winemaker Richard Arrowood, Amapola Creek in the town of Sonoma, offers estate wines and an illuminating Monte Rosso Zinfandel.

-Set even higher than Monte Rosso, HANNA Winery & Vineyards’ tufa-etched Bismark Mountain vineyard produces Malbec, Cabernet blends, Zinfandel, and even a tiny bit of Riesling.
+Set even higher, HANNA Winery & Vineyards’ tufa-etched Bismark Mountain vineyard in Santa Rosa produces Malbec, Cabernet blends, Zinfandel, and even a bit of Riesling.

-In Kenwood, seek out B Wise and Ty Caton, and be sure to visit the stunning Kamen Estate in Sonoma.
+In Kenwood, seek out B Wise Vineyards and Ty Caton Vineyards.
+Be sure to visit the stunning Kamen Estate Wines in the town of Sonoma.
 Also look for Monte Rosso wines from Sonoma’s Bedrock Wine Co.

-Hanzell Vineyards, founded in the 1950s by Ambassador James Zellerbach, is an appointment-only winery that requires some planning to visit; for the serious student of California Pinot Noir and Chardonnay history, it’s worth the pilgrimage.
+Hanzell Vineyards, founded in the 1950s by Ambassador James Zellerbach in the town of Sonoma, is an appointment-only winery that, for the serious student of California Pinot Noir and Chardonnay history, is worth the pilgrimage.

 Restaurants and Lodging around Moon Mountain

-Moon Mountain District is located directly above an historic, rambling stretch of the Sonoma Valley whose culinary offerings include a mix of taquerias and sidewalk grills with highly rated restaurants like Santé at Fairmont Sonoma Mission Inn & Spa.
+Moon Mountain District is located directly above a historic, rambling stretch of the Sonoma Valley whose culinary offerings include a mix of excellent taquerias, popular sidewalk grills, and highly rated restaurants like Santé at the Fairmont Sonoma Mission Inn & Spa.

-When taking a break from great mountain-grown wine, take in the long list of world and craft brews at Olde Sonoma Public House, which encourages patrons to order in from Sonoma favorite Mary’s Pizza, across the street.
+When taking a break from great mountain-grown wine, take in the long list of world and craft brews in the town of Sonoma at Olde Sonoma Public House, which encourages patrons to order in from the favorite Mary’s Pizza Shack, across the street.

-Top lodging choices include Fairmont Sonoma Mission Inn & Spa, Kenwood Inn & Spa, and Olea Hotel.
+Top lodging choices include Fairmont Sonoma Mission Inn & Spa, Kenwood Inn & Spa, and Olea Hotel in Glen Ellen.

 Written by Sonoma Insider James Knight